Ayu0404/python/README.md

 [Inspiration](https://www.247blackjack.com/).
 This is a simple version of a BlackJack between a Dealer (Computer) and a Player(You).
 Here you draw 2 cards initially and have an option to draw more cards to reach greater than or equal to the unknown sum of cards of the Dealer.

+## D12

+## Number Guessing

+This program has two levels

+- Easy: You get 10 chances to guess a number between 1 and 100
+- Hard: You get 5 chances to guess a number between 1 and 100